xdubois-57/iwanttobe.be-paid/DESIGN.md

 - Clarified that **Paid!** is not liable for any financial losses
 - Explained that all payments are processed by banks, not **Paid!**

-### Recent Changes (2025-04-14)
+### Recent Changes (2025-05-02)

-1. **Translation Updates**
+1. **Translation System Reorganization**
+   - Separated global translations from app-specific translations
+   - Global translations now only contain shared content (menu, GDPR, support)
+   - App-specific translations moved to `/apps/{app}/translations/`
-   - Added missing Romanian form translations
+   - Added missing translation files for partially supported languages

+2. **Styling Improvements**
+   - Unified article and content box styling across light and dark themes
+   - Improved table styling with consistent backgrounds
+   - Enhanced form input styling for better accessibility
+   - Fixed table cell backgrounds in dark mode

+3. **Brand Consistency**
+   - Updated all translation files to use **iwantto.be** instead of **Paid!**
+   - Removed duplicate `support_thanks` entries from app-specific translations
-   - Updated GDPR third-party description to include GoQR information
+   - Updated QR code generation to use **iwantto.be** as beneficiary name
-   - Added link to GoQR privacy policy in GDPR documentation

-2. **Security Updates**
-   - Updated third-party service description in GDPR policy
-   - Added specific details about GoQR's data handling practices

 ### Recent Changes (2025-04-19)
 - QR code generation endpoint is now localized: AJAX requests for QR generation are sent to `/{lang}/generate-qr` (e.g., `/en/generate-qr`, `/fr/generate-qr`).